dimkauzh/codecrafty/README.md

 Open a pull request and let's discuss the awesomeness you've brought to codecrafty! 🚀📩

 ## Support
 🤝 We appreciate your interest in codecrafty!
-For any questions or feedback, reach out to us via email: support@codecrafty.fun 💌
+For any questions or feedback, reach out to us using github issues! 💌

 ## License
 📜 codecrafty is licensed under the MIT License - see the LICENSE file for details. 📄